When Disaster Strikes

 One factor that has impacted my decision in these situations is the economic damage done to a city that’s suffered from a violent attack.
 According to Time Magazine, the city of Paris had one million fewer visitors in the first six months of 2016 as compared to 2015 as a result of terror attacks, strikes, and floods.
 After attacks in Belgium in 2016, the stock prices of most major tourism companies dropped, according to International Business Times.
 While I can’t muster too much sympathy for a large corporation’s stock loss, I am reminded that these corporate losses can result in individual loss of jobs.
 For this reason, I usually opt to continue with my plans if there has been a recent violent incident.

 Deciding whether or not to travel after a natural disaster can be tricky.
-In these cases, the concern isn’t necessarily about the personal safety of a traveler, but whether a city or region is equipped to handle tourists while they are caring for their own citizens.
+In these cases, the concern isn’t necessarily about the personal safety of a traveller, but whether a city or region is equipped to handle tourists while they are caring for their own citizens.

 Jason and I had been contemplating a trip to Mexico City when a series of earthquakes struck.
 My first inclination was to find a new destination, but then I decided to do more research.
 Mexico City is one of the world’s largest cities.
 While parts of the city were devastated, other sections had minimal impact.
 I recently learned that 90% of the hotels in the city were determined to be structurally safe, and most of the major tourist attractions are open for business.

 Several months ago I heard an interview with Dr. Phyllis Kozarsky, a doctor with the U.S. Center for Disease Control, talking about trip preparation.
-She encouraged people traveling to developing parts of the world and people with existing health conditions to visit a travel clinic prior to their trip.
-There are doctors with a travel medicine specialty who can help a traveler make an informed decision.
-The decision could be to cancel a trip, but it could also be steps to take for prevention of an illness.
+She encouraged people travelling to developing parts of the world and people with existing health conditions to visit a travel clinic prior to their trip.
+There are doctors with a travel medicine specialty who can help a traveller make an informed decision.
+The decision could be to cancel a trip, but it could also be steps to take for the prevention of illness.
 The International Society of Travel Medicine provides an online directory for finding these clinics around the world.

 Strategies for Coping with Disasters